ohasis/cse15l-lab-reports/Lab Report 3.md

 ```

 This variation of the command `find -maxdepth` limits the search to the first subdirectory in `./technical`, which is
 `../911report`.
 All of the files listed are located in this particular subdirectory.
+This proves useful for users hoping to
+limit the scope of their commands to only those in particular locations within the file structure.

 **Source**